 Before a social encounter, players must have an agenda, which is the objective they are trying to accomplish in the social encounter.
-Once the players suspect they have had enough influence to meet the difficulty, the players will use a social statement to try and get agreement with their agenda, called "Stating the Agenda".
-A player can state their agenda with any social statement they have available, and should indicate they are making an Agenda Statement by using the "Agenda" keyword in the statement.
-If an Agenda statement is failed, all influences are lost and the players must start over!
-The final Power statement delivered by a player must also be the Agenda statement.
+Once the players suspect they have lowered the NPCs Social Health to 0, the players will use another Social Statement to try and get agreement with their agenda, called an Agenda Statement.
+Any social statement they have available can be used as an Agenda Statement (this is not some other special kind of skill).
+The Agenda Statement still has to break the Resistance Threshold to be successful.
+The player should indicate they are making an Agenda Statement by using the "Agenda" keyword in the statement.
+If an Agenda Statement fails, all influence is lost and the NPC's Social Health goes back to full - the players must start over!
+This means it is up to the players to make their best guess as to when to deliver the Agenda Statement- this is a big part of the social game, being able to know when it is the right time to deliver an Agenda Statement.